Patient data use case studies

 The purpose of this service evaluation is to establish; factors that affect access to lung cancer treatments for non-small cell lung cancer (NSCLC) patients, whether there is variation between Cancer Alliances/ hospital trusts in access to a range of treatment pathways, and the impact of patient, tumour and provider characteristics on access to treatments.

 Data used will be: patients diagnosed with lung cancer (1st April 2014 to 31st March 2015) who were eligible for chemotherapy; information about their tumour, chemotherapy treatment received, and demographic information.

 Understanding variation in accessing treatments will inform policy makers and commissioners regarding where efforts should be focused, to ensure equitable access to effective treatments for NSCLC, and improve patient outcomes.

 The linked data will be used to calculate access rates for different treatments, and then statistical tests will measure the overall geographic variation and significance.
 Finally, logistic regression will identify which factors are predictive of whether people receive various treatments (e.g. age, deprivation, ethnicity).

 Findings are due early 2019: we expect to establish the presence of variation at a geographic level, and the reaso

 In England, less than 60% of eligible bowel cancer screening participants take part in the programme.
-Cancer Research UK, in partnership with Public Health England, carried out a regional Be Clear on Cancer pilot campaign was carried out across the North West of England to encourage participation.
+Cancer Research UK, in partnership with Public Health England, carried out a regional Be Clear on Cancer pilot campaign in the North West of England to encourage participation.

 The campaign ran in 33 CCGs and consisted of advertising (including TV) and direct mail.
-Advertising ran alone for 6 weeks and was later combined for 6 weeks with direct mail in 22 CCGs to first-timers and non-responders.
+Advertising ran alone for 6 weeks and was later combined for 6 weeks with direct mail in 22 CCGs to first-timers and previous non-responders.
 The remaining 11 CCGs continued to receive advertising only.
 The campaign was aimed at people aged 55-74 in the lower socioeconomic groups (C2DE) and skewed towards men; this was based on pilots previously run by Cancer Research UK.

 We evaluated whether the campaign advertising, or advertising paired with sending a CRUK-endorsement letter with the kit increased uptake.
-Differences have also be compared across different socioeconomic groups.
+Differences have also been compared across different socioeconomic groups.